100 latinos dijeron

 100 latinos dijeron (100 Latinos Said) is the Spanish-language adaptation of the American program Family Feud, and is also a remake of the short-lived 2006–08 Spanish-language adaptation of Feud called ¿Qué dice la gente?
 (What Do People Say?) which aired on TeleFutura (now UniMás).
 The series, hosted by Marco Antonio Regil who also previously hosted ¿Que dice la gente? from 2006 until 2008 and 100 mexicanos dijeron from 2001 until 2006 respectively was transmitted by MundoMax (formerly MundoFox), premiered on September 9, 2013.
 This show was cancelled in 2016 due to its network, MundoMax, being dissolved.
 In 2018, it was announced that Estrella TV had signed a multi-year licensing agreement with Fremantle to revive the show.
-It is planned to debut in the early part of 2019.
+It was planned to debut in the early part of 2019.
 On February 12, 2019, it was announced that the revival will be hosted by Armando Hernández and would premiere on Estrella TV on February 19.
-On August 1, 100 Latinos dijeron was renewed for a second season and started adding comedian Mau Nieto as new host replacing Armando Hernandez.On October 2, 2022, an all-star celebrity version based on the 2015 American version of Celebrity Family Feud under the name ¿Qué Dicen los Famosos?
+On August 1, 100 Latinos dijeron was renewed for a second season and started adding comedian Mau Nieto as new host replacing Armando Hernandez.
+On October 2, 2022, an all-star celebrity version based on the 2015 American version of Celebrity Family Feud under the name ¿Qué Dicen los Famosos?
 (What Do Celebrities Say?) hosted by Rodrigo Vidal airs on Telemundo.